kamir/ktxinsights/paper-1/ktxinsights_paper.md

 **How the Transaction State Machine Works:**

-The `ktx-aggregate` service builds a state machine for each transaction to track its lifecycle.
+The `ktx-aggregate` service builds a state machine for each transaction to track its lifecycle, designed to be resilient to out-of-order and late-arriving events.

 1. A transaction enters the `open` state when a `transaction_open` event is received.
+The aggregator tracks a set of expected steps for the transaction.
+2. As `transaction_step` events arrive, they are recorded.
-2. When the `monitor` consumer sees a `transaction_close` event, the state transitions to `tentatively_closed`.
+3. When the `monitor` consumer sees a `transaction_close` event AND all expected steps have been observed, the state transitions to `tentatively_closed`.
+4. If a `transaction_step` event arrives for a transaction that is already `tentatively_closed` (a late event), the state reverts back to `open` to await the final `transaction_close` event again.
-3. When the `validator` consumer sees the same `transaction_close` event, the state transitions to `closed`, and the transaction is considered successful.
+5. When the `validator` consumer sees the `transaction_close` event for a `tentatively_closed` transaction, the state transitions to `closed`, and the transaction is considered successful.
-4. If a transaction remains in the `open` or `tentatively_closed` state for too long, it is moved to the `aborted` state.
+6. If a transaction remains in an unresolved state for too long, it is moved to `aborted`.
-5. If the `CoordinatorCollector` reports that a transaction is no longer active on the broker, but it has not been confirmed as `closed`, it is moved to the `verified_aborted` state.
+7. If the `CoordinatorCollector` reports that a transaction is no longer active on the broker, it is moved to `verified_aborted`.

 ### Consumers and Topics